 Capital assets, which include property, plant, equipment; easements; and infrastructure assets (e.g., State highway network, utility systems, and similar items), are reported in the government-wide financial statements and the fund financial statements for proprietary funds.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
 The State highway network constructed prior to July 1, 2001 is recorded at estimated historical cost.
 Since July 1, 2001, the State highway network is recorded at cost.
 The initial estimated historical cost of the network is based on construction expenditures reported by the Department of Transportation less amounts estimated for the cost of right-of-ways and land improvements.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend its useful life are not capitalized.
 Donated capital assets are recorded at acquisition value at the date of donation except that capital assets donated prior to July 1, 2015 are recorded at their estimated fair value at the date of donation.
+Right-to-use lease assets are measured as the sum of the initial lease liability plus prepayments made at or before the commencement of the lease term less lease incentives received plus initial direct costs that are ancillary charges necessary to place the lease asset in service.

 Generally, capital assets are defined by the State and component units as assets with an initial value or cost greater than or equal to \$5,000 and an estimated useful life of two or more years, except for internally generated computer software and other intangible assets, which are capitalized when the value or cost is greater than or equal to \$1 million and \$100 thousand, respectively.
+Intangible right-to-use lease assets associated with leases of the primary government are defined by the State as leased assets whose future lease payments through the lease term are \$10,000 or greater.
+Component units of the State have established their own thresholds for defining leased assets whose future lease payments through the lease term range from \$5,000 or greater, to \$1,100,000 and greater, or by specific asset class.